-Anand Dama: But is there any procedural difficulty from the bureau side that basically the government is giving
+Anand Dama: But is there any procedural difficulty from the bureau side that basically the government is giving the money or like right now they have not budgeted for this and that is the reason we are not changing?

 Sunil Samdani: As I said I will not be able to comment that because I am not in a position to know that.
 Moderator: Thank you.
 The next question is from the line of Jay Mundhra from ICICI Securities.
+Please go ahead.

-Please go provisions of around 4,000 crore and we have given some numbers which includes restructured and some contingent, so I just wanted to check what is the total pool of specific I think we can calculate is 4.070 crores, but what is the number outside that?
+Jay Mundhra: Sir, I just wanted to get that number of total provisions outstanding so we have a specific provisions of around 4,000 crore and we have given some numbers which includes restructured and some contingent, so I just wanted to check what is the total pool of specific I think we can calculate is 4,070 crores, but what is the number outside that?